iannesbitt/readgssi/README.md

 ```bash
 readgssi -i DZT__002.DZT -o 2a.png -p 5 -s 5 -n -m
 ```
 Sometimes, files will look "washed out" due to a skew relative to the mean of the data.
 This is easily correctable.
 Here `readgssi` will create a plot of size 5 and stack 5x (`-p 5 -s 5`).
-Matplotlib will use the default "Greys" colormap and save a PNG of the figure, but the script will suppress the matplotlib window (using the `-n` flag, useful for processing an entire directory full of DZTs at once).
+Matplotlib will use the default "gray" colormap and save a PNG of the figure, but the script will suppress the matplotlib window (using the `-n` flag, useful for processing an entire directory full of DZTs at once).
 Finally, the `-m` flag will draw a histogram for each data channel.
 Note how the histogram changes when filters are applied.
 ![Example 2a](https://github.com/iannesbitt/readgssi/raw/master/examples/2a.png)
 ![Example 2a histogram](https://github.com/iannesbitt/readgssi/raw/master/examples/2a-h.png)